-- Ensure that the inside of your home is free of clutter and food crumbs, and of course clean.
+- Ensure that the inside of your home is free of clutter and food crumbs and, of course, clean.

-- Look for cracks, holes, and inadequately sealed communication, electrical, and plumbing line openings, and seal off any you find with caulk or other appropriate materials.
+- Look for cracks, holes, inadequately sealed communication, electrical, and plumbing line openings, and seal off any you find with caulk or other appropriate materials.

-- Check for standing water, and puddles.
+- Check for standing water and puddles.
 If you find any, ensure to create and carry out plans to supply permanent drainage.